Ivy-chemutai/Product-Inventory-Project/README.md

 # Product Inventory Manager

 ## Description
-This project allows users to easily track and manage a list of products.
+This project enables users to track and manage a list of products easily.
 Users can add new items with detailed information, edit existing entries, delete products, and quickly search through the inventory.
 The UI updates dynamically, providing a smooth user experience, and all data changes persist via the mock API.
 ---

 ## Overview